Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 - The 50% CGT discount – if you’ve held your property for 12 months or more before the CGT event, i.e. selling the property.

-- The six-month rule – this is when the ATO allows you to hold two PPOR if a new home is acquired before a purchaser disposes of the old one.
-Both properties will be treated as PPOR for up to six months in this case.
+- The six-month rule – this is when the ATO allows you to hold two PPORs if a new home is acquired before a purchaser disposes of the old one.
+In this case, both properties will be treated as PPOR for up to six months.

 What is a Principal Place of Residence (PPOR)?